What broadband speed do I need?

 There may also be peak times when everyone wants to get online, usually between 4pm and 8pm when everyone has come home for the day.

-In a busy household, you’ll want to make sure you have a reliable connection to avoid issues like buffering or slow-downloading games and documents, so aim for a fast fibre optic broadband deal with an average speed of at least 63Mbps.
+In a busy household, you’ll want to make sure you have a reliable connection to avoid issues like buffering or slow-downloading games and documents, so aim for a Full Fibre broadband deal with an average speed of at least 150Mbps.

-Some fibre optic deals now offer speeds of up to 900 or 1000Mbps.
-Virgin Media offers full fibre on its own fibre network, and Openreach is steadily upgrading its network across the UK.
-This means you can now get full fibre from BT in certain areas, as well as providers like Sky, EE, TalkTalk and Vodafone who share the same network.
+Some fibre optic deals now offer speeds of up to 1.6Gbps.
+Virgin Media offers full fibre on its own fibre network of up to 1.13Gbps, and Openreach is steadily upgrading its network across the UK.
+This means you can now get Full Fibre from most providers, provided it's available where you live (about 62% of UK homes currently have access).

 Gamers playing computer games